nevanscott/nevanscott.github.io/colophon.md

 A Note on the Type
 ------------------

-Body copy is set in [Chronicle][chronicle], Charter, Georgia, or your system's default serif.
+Body copy is set in [Chronicle][chronicle], Georgia, or your system's default serif.

 Headers and other copy are set in [Whitney][whitney], your system's user interface font[^uifont], or your system's default sans-serif.